Trauma, Narcissistic Abuse, Anxiety & OCD Therapy Across Sask.

 • Overthinking, self-doubt, or negative beliefs about yourself

-• Feeling constantly on edge or hypervigilant
+• Hypervigilance or feeling constantly on edge

-• Anger, shutdown, or pulling away from others
+• Shutdown, anger, or withdrawal from others

 • Difficulty concentrating or staying present

-In our work together, this means:
+In our work, this means:

 • Being believed and taken seriously